DanielShamsoddini/ALifeFinalProject/README.md

     Observations:
         What I observed was rather different than what I expected for the most part.
 While the Control scenario with one sensor for each motor did end up performing much worse than the other three, as I expected, the Control with every sensor connected to every motor performing the best on average was quite a suprise.
 I was also suprised to find that there wasnt a large difference in the averages for the two Hypothesis Scenarios, with them performing approximately equally.

         Graphs of the four scenarios best fitness charts, seperate and then combined:
+            4 scenario pics
+            all combined pic
         The confidence interval:
+            ci figure.png

         One thing I noticed from observing the simulations in action, was that many of the final robots optimized to essentially vibrate their way across the world, with small rapid movements, something which I believe takes fewer actuating motors than actual leg movement.
 Some potential solutions to this could be to increase the values of synaptic weights possible, to evolutionarily incentivize robots with more movement, or to perhaps increase the range of motor movement.

     Conclusion:
         From the data observed, I can not say that evolving synapses leads to further locomotion, with the data observed seeming to suggest the opposite, that having every motor connected to every sensor leads to greater distance traveled.
-Furthermore, there is no yet apparent difference between
+Furthermore, there is no yet apparent difference between having synapses be able to evolve one to one or unrestricted between motors and sensors.

     Future Inquiry:
         Run more simulations to see if a pattern becomes apparent with more accurate confidence intervals